0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 For the `<port>` we will use `1478`, since it is the default libp2p port.

-And lastly, we need the `<node_id>` which we can get from the output of the previously ran command `go run main.go secrets init --data-dir data-dir` command (which was used to generate keys and data directories for the `node 1`)
+And lastly, we need the `<node_id>` which we can get from the output of the previously ran command `polygon-sdk secrets init --data-dir data-dir` command (which was used to generate keys and data directories for the `node 1`)

 After the assembly, the multiaddr connection string to the `node 1` which we will use as the bootnode will look something like this (only the `<node_id>` which is at the end should be different):
 ```